Fleny113/discordeno/examples/bigbot/README.md

 #### Setup process

-- Install the dependencies with yarn
+- Install the dependencies with pnpm
-- Build the code with `yarn build`
+- Build the code with `pnpm build`

 You can start different parts of your bot in the following order.

-- Start the REST Proxy: `yarn start:rest`
+- Start the REST Proxy: `pnpm start:rest`
 - Deploy the commands: `node dist/bot/register-commands.js`
-- Start the Bot: `yarn start:bot`
+- Start the Bot: `pnpm start:bot`
-- Start Gateway: `yarn start:gateway`
+- Start Gateway: `pnpm start:gateway`

 #### InfluxDB